RobMeades/DMUClass116/README.md

 ![Cab and roof](pics_for_readme/cab_front_and_roof_1.jpg)
 ![Roof rotated](pics_for_readme/cab_front_and_roof_2.jpg)

 The cab requires no added supports - they have been manually added to the object and should be cut away after printing as shown; slicers otherwise tend to over-add supports which are difficult to remove on such an intricate print.
-Both parts should be printed in white ASA for ease of painting; 0.1 mm resolution appears to be sufficient but, if you have sufficient trust in your 3D printer, the cab front would benefit from, say 0.05 mm resolution (which was an 18 hour print on my Prusa printer).
+Both parts should be printed in natural ASA for ease of painting; 0.1 mm resolution appears to be sufficient but, if you have sufficient trust in your 3D printer, the cab front would benefit from, say 0.05 mm resolution (which was an 18 hour print on my Prusa printer).

 ## `drivers_steps.blend`
 These are the steps that lead up to the drivers door, intended to be CA'ed to the front of the driver's-end bogie.
 Print off four copies in black ASA; resolution is not important (I used the "0.10 mm detail" setting on my Prusa printer).
 In your slicer program, turn them upside-down so that the large flat top surface is against the heat bed and set the slicer program to add supports everywhere.
 The printed parts will be somewhat support-busy I'm afraid; take care when trimming the support away not to break the wanted part.
 When fitting the steps on either side of the front bogie you may need to trim the portion that hooks over the top of the bogie on the inner-side so that it fits nicely and doesn't foul the wheels.